istio/istio.io/content/docs/ops/setup/app-health-check/index.md

 This section shows how to configure health checking with the HTTP request option when mutual TLS is enabled.

-Kuberenetes HTTP health check request is sent from Kubelet, which does not have Istio issued certificate to the `liveness-http` service.
+Kubernetes HTTP health check request is sent from Kubelet, which does not have Istio issued certificate to the `liveness-http` service.
 So when mutual TLS is enabled, the health check request will fail.

 We have two options to solve the problem: probe rewrites and separate ports.